skankhunt44/Chess-Notation/README.md

 Track over-the-board moves from the standard start position and review them with Stockfish.

-> **Note**: This is a live **board tracker & analysis tool**, not an official “scorekeeper.”
-It infers positions and moves from vision; use PGN export at your discretion.
-> **Assumption**: Tracking begins from the standard starting position.
-Mid-game resync and arbitrary position reconstruction aren’t supported yet; if tracking is lost, start a new game.

 <p align="center">
   <img src="assets/readme/tracker_home.png" width="72%" alt="Live tracker home screen"/>